 Nungu Recipe Ideas and Uses:

 Villagers and manufacturers alike have revered the fruit’s ability to make tasty and potent alcohol, but palm fruit has several other culinary purposes.
+In fact, nungus pair beautifully with other tropical summer fruits, such as mango, pineapple, papaya, and coconut.

 --Create a nungu milkshake by blending with nut milk and adding a pinch of salt, vanilla and other flavors like cinnamon, cardamom, or rose water.
 Nungu milkshakes are best served chilled.